Know the signs

 • Forbidding the victim to work.

-• Sabotaging work or employment opportunities by stalking or harassing the victim at the workplace or causing the victim to lose her/his job by physically battering prior to important meetings or interviews.
+• Stalking or harassing the victim at the workplace or causing the victim to lose her/his job by physically battering prior to important meetings or interviews.

 • Forbidding the victim from attending job training or advancement opportunities.